-Jank, or in other words visible stutters, can be noticed when Chrome fails to render a frame within 16.66ms (disrupting 60 frames per second motion).
+Jank, or in other words visible stutters, can be noticed when Chrome fails to render a frame within 16.66 ms (disrupting 60 frames per second motion).
 As of today most of the V8 garbage collection work is performed on the main rendering thread, c.f.
 Figure 1, often resulting in jank when too many objects need to be maintained.
 Eliminating jank has always been a high priority for the V8 team (1, 2, 3).
-This blog discusses a few optimizations that were implemented between M41 and M46 which significantly reduce garbage collection pauses resulting in better user experience.
+This article discusses a few optimizations that were implemented between Chrome 41 and Chrome 46 which significantly reduce garbage collection pauses resulting in better user experience.

 The impact of the discussed optimizations is clearly visible in WebGL-based games, for example Turbolenz’s Oort Online demo.
 The following video compares Chrome 41 to Chrome 46:

 We are currently in the process of making more garbage collection components incremental, concurrent, and parallel, to shrink garbage collection pause times on the main thread even further.
 Stay tuned as we have some interesting patches in the pipeline.